-This brief tutorial will show you how to create a unique favicon.ico (that icon in your address bar – ex.
+This short but detailed tutorial will show you how to create a favicon.ico (that icon in your address bar – ex.
 Simplehelp’s favicon.ico is ) for your own site.

-A favicon (short for Favorites Icon) is a great way to give your site a memorable and unique icon that will display in the browser address bar.
-In addition, favicon’s show up next to ‘your site’ when people bookmark it, and since most folks have a very messy bookmark list, a graphical reminder of your site beside the bookmark name it is a good way let them find it again.
+A favicon (short for Favorites Icon) is a great way to give your site a memorable and unique icon that will display in the browser address bar or bookmarks bar.
+A favicon shows up next to your site when people bookmark it, and since most folks have a very messy bookmark list, a graphical reminder of your site next to the bookmark is a good way for it to be found quickly.

 - First, select the image you want to use as a favicon.
 Something that blends in with your sites look, colour scheme and general “feel” is best.
-Since favicons are quite small, it’s a good idea not to try and get too complicated.
-The image you choose should be a square (64×64, 32×32 etc), and can be a jpg, gif, png, bmp etc.
+Since favicons are quite small, it’s a good idea not to try and get too complicated or detailed.
+The image you choose should be a square and at least 512 pixels tall by 512 pixels wide, and can be a jpg, gif, png, bmp etc.

-- Next, visit FavIcon from Pics – an absolutely brilliant (and free!) online tool that can generate a favicon from a picture, logo or other graphic
+- Next, visit the favicon.io converter web site – an absolutely brilliant (and free!) online tool that will generate a favicon from an image.

-- Upload your picture and click the magic Generate Favicon.ico button.
-You’ll be given a preview of your favicon, and if you’re happy with it, click the Download Favicon button.
-Favicon from Pics will prompt you to save a .zip file – save it to your desktop or wherever you prefer to save files.
-Unzip it.
+- Upload your picture by dragging and dropping it into the Converter box.
+You’ll be given a preview of your favicon, and if you’re happy with it, click the Download button.

-- Fire up your favorite FTP program (or whatever tool you use to upload files to your web site) and upload the favicon.ico file to the root of your site*.
-You’ll want the file to be located at www.your-site.com/favicon.ico.
+- Open the zip file and extract its contents.
+Fire up your favorite FTP program (or whatever tool you use to upload files to your web site) and upload files to the root of your site*.

 - Visit your web site to check out your new favicon!
 If it doesn’t appear, you may need to clear your browsers cache and then reload.

-* = if you don’t have access to the root of your site, add the following line of code somewhere in the <head> of your html:
+* = if you don’t have access to the root of your site, change the href part of the code in your html to: